Lagatkipruto/simple_shell/README.md

 Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.

-The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)
+The only difference is when you print an error, the name of the program must be equivalen

 	Example of error with sh: